| Title: | Genetic Algorithm and Particle Swarm Optimization |

 replacement.
 Then the chromosome with the highest fitness

-(among these selected chromosomes) value will become a parent.
+(among these selected chromosomes) will become a parent.

-It is possible to provide representation of this algorithm via
+It is possible to provide the representation of this algorithm via

 probabilities but the formulas are numerically unstable.

-It allows to perform validation a single time instead of repeating it
+This allows validation to be performed a single time instead of repeating it

 each iteration of genetic algorithm.